puppetlabs/trapperkeeper/README.md

-`shutdown-on-error` is a higher-order function that is intended to be used as a wrapper around some logic in your services; it will basically wrap your application logic in a `try/catch` block that will cause trapperkeeper to initiate an error shutdown if an unhandled exception occurs in your block.
+`shutdown-on-error` is a higher-order function that is intended to be used as a wrapper around some logic in your services; it will basically wrap your application logic in a `try/catch` block that will cause Trapperkeeper to initiate an error shutdown if an unhandled exception occurs in your block.
 (This is generally intended to be used on worker threads that your service may launch.)